ryanatkn/gro/src/docs/config.md

 It's designed for a variety of use cases:

 - support dev and prod builds that coexist on the filesystem
-- support multiple compilation targets like legacy/modern ES versions and mobile/desktop frontends
+- support multiple build targets like legacy/modern ES versions and mobile/desktop frontends
 - support multiple platform targets like Node and browsers, including server-side rendering
 - support multiple packages created from one codebase to be published separately